voynix/paroxysm/README.md

 The following operators are used to manipulate variables within scopes.
 Using any of these operators when the stack is empty is an error.

 * `init example` creates a variable called `example` in the scope on top of the stack if no variable called `example` exists in any scope on the stack.
 If `example` already exists in some scope on the stack `init example` does nothing.
 * `set example x + 2 * ( 3 + 4 )` sets the value of the variable called `example` to `x + 2 * ( 3 + 4 )`.
 If there are multiple variables called `example` in different scopes on the stack the `example` in the highest scope is modified.
-All other instances are unaffected.
+All other instances of `example` are unaffected.
 * `term example` removes the variable called `example` from its scope on the stack.
-If there are multiple variables called `example` if different scopes on the stack the `example` in the highest scope is modified.
-All other instances are unaffected.
+If there are multiple variables called `example` in different scopes on the stack the `example` in the highest scope is removed and all other instances are unaffected.

 If there are multiple variables with the same name in different scopes on the stack, any reference to that variable will evaluate to the value of the instance of the variable in the highest scope on the stack.